Frequently Asked Questions

 A: Yes, subject to applicable state laws requiring public ownership or incumbent utility Rights of First Refusal (ROFR).

-A: The CDS will provide the Participants information in the following areas related to the PftP HVDC transmission line and the additional renewable energy it would enable:
+A: The CDS provided the Participants information in the following areas related to the PftP HVDC transmission line and the additional renewable energy it would enable:

 2. Additional markets for Participant utilities’ generation.
-How a PftP development would provide access to additional markets for the Participants to beneficially sell their surplus generation output, including renewables, when it occurs.
+How a PftP development would provide access to additional markets for the Participants to sell their surplus generation outright, including renewables, when it occurs.

 3. Achieve higher levels of renewable energy.
-The CDS will examine the use of widely-distributed renewable resources whose output is diversified over time, thereby providing very high capacity factor renewables along the expanse of the PftP line.
-And it will examine how grid-level storage combined with HVDC might further support additional renewable energy not otherwise possible.
+The CDS examined the use of widely distributed renewable resources whose output is diversified over time, thereby providing very high capacity factor renewables along the expanse of the PftP line.
+And it examined how grid-level storage combined with HVDC might further support additional renewable energy not otherwise possible.

 4. Reduce carbon emissions.
-Regardless of the federal government’s stance on such topics, utility customers now expect reductions in carbon emissions—the kind that would be made possible by a PftP project.
+Regardless of the federal government’s stance on such topics, utility customers now expect reductions in carbon emissions, the kind that would be made possible by the implementation of the PftP project.

 5. Examine the potential for importing low-cost solar energy over-generation from California when it occurs.
 Adding PftP will make HVDC transmission links bi-directional from Chicago to Los Angeles, enabling daily renewable energy swaps between regions.